22 Dec Should You Buy a House with Signs of Subsidence?

 Unfortunately, prejudice against underpinned property extends to some mortgage lenders and insurers.
 However, it’s increasingly being recognised that underpinning is a sign of strength, not of weakness.
 Although you may have to shop around more than usual, you should be able to get good deals if you go armed with full documentation, including survey and guarantee.

-If you’re considering buying a property with signs of subsidence, you’re very welcome to contact us and talk over the options.
+If you’re considering buying a property with signs of building subsidence, you’re very welcome to contact us and talk over the options.